 Autism in Women and Adults: The Invisible Diagnosis

 Autism is not a rare phenomenon.
-And yet there is a group that is systematically overlooked: women and girls.
+And yet one group still gets systematically overlooked: women and girls.
 While boys are often diagnosed in childhood, women wait on average decades for their diagnosis.
-Many only learn as adults that they are autistic -- often after a long journey through misdiagnoses and self-doubt.
+Many only learn as adults that they are autistic, often after a long journey through misdiagnoses and self-doubt.

-This article explains why autism in women so frequently goes unrecognized, which signs are typical, and why a gender-sensitive screening can be crucial.
+This article looks at why autism in women so often goes unrecognized, which signs are typical, and why gender-sensitive screening matters.

 Why Is Autism in Women So Often Overlooked?